tanstevn/loanmate/README.md

 # **loanmate**

-A lending platform designed to streamline loan applications and approvals for various financial needs, including vehicle loans, home improvement financing, and personal loans.
+A lending platform designed to streamline loan applications for various financial needs, including vehicle loans, home improvement financing, and personal loans.

 This repository consists of two main parts: